rreece/rreece.github.io/outline-of-philosophy/physics.md

 >   In practice, quantum field theory is marvelously good for calculating
 >   answers to many physics questions.
 The answers involve approximations.
->   These approximations seem to work very well: that is, they answers that match
+>   These approximations seem to work very well: that is, the answers match
 >   experiments.
 Unfortunately we do not fully understand, in a mathematically
 >   rigorous way, what these approximations are supposed to be
 >   approximating. [^Baez2016p18]